YueanGu/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BE in Electronic Information Engineering, Sep.
+    - course: BE in Electronic Information Engineering
+	course:Sep.
 2019 – Jun.
 2023(excepted)
       institution: University of Chinese Academy of Sciences

-      year: 2008
-    - course: BE in Eletrical Engineering, Jan.
+    - course: BE in Eletrical Engineering    Jan.
 2022 – May.
 2022
       institution: University of California, Berkeley
-      year: 2009

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons